mannheim-network/spacex-script/docs/guardian.md

 * The program will be installed under /opt/mannheimworld, please make sure this path is mounted with more than 250G of SSD space;

-* If you have run a previous Spacex testnet program on this device, you need to close the previous Spacex Node and clear the data before this installation.
-For details, please refer to section 6.2;
+* If you have run a previous Mannheim testnet program on this device, you need to close the previous Spacex Node and clear the data before this installation.

 * The installation process will involve the download of dependencies and docker images, which is time-consuming.
 Meantime, it may fail due to network problems.
 If it happens, please repeat the process until the installation is all complete.